-The MTSU Department of Geosciences offers a Bachelor of Science degree in Geoscience, with concentrations in Geology and Physical Geography.
+The MTSU Department of Geosciences offers Bachelor of Science degrees in Geoscience and Environmental Science.
+Geoscience majors choose a concentration in either Geology or Physical Geography.
 Geology students choose between three career tracks: Geology, Earth Science, and Earth Science Education.
-Physical Geography students choose between two career tracks: Physical Geography and Geographic Techniques.
+Physical Geography students choose between two career tracks: Physical Geography and Geospatial Analysis.

-The Department also offers a Masters of Science in Professional Sciences degree concentration in Geoscience, certified as a Professional Science Masters degree by the Council of Graduate Schools.
-Students in the MS-PS program choose between three tracks: Geographic Information Systems, Environmental Geosystems, and General Geoscience.
-All graduate students are required to complete a pre-professional internship as preparation for employment after completion of the masters degree.
+The Department also offers a Masters of Science in Geoscience.
+Students in the MS program choose between three tracks: Geographic Information Systems, Environmental Geosystems, and General Geoscience.
+Graduate students choose between a pre-professional internship as preparation for employment after completion of the masters degree, or a traditional master's thesis research option.
 The department is well-equipped with modern research and teaching technologies to provide both undergraduate and graduate students experiences and skills necessary to secure employment in the high-demand geosciences global job market.

 The Earth is a dynamic planet which has changed continuously during its 4.6 billion year existence.
 The size, shape, and geographic distribution of the continents and ocean basins have changed throughout time, as have the atmosphere and biota.
 The relationships between humans and our planet have been equally dynamic.
 Geoscientists are increasingly aware of the complex relationships between the solid Earth, the atmosphere, and the oceans.
 The history of Earth processes and their continuing effects on humans is one of the greatest challenges in all of scientific research.
-Today, we all are faced with long-term issues such as changing energy supplies, dwindling natural resources, climate change, and natural disasters.
+Today, we all are faced with long-term issues such as climate change, dwindling natural resources, transitioning to renewable energy supplies, and hazards.
 Understanding these issues and their effects on the global population requires extensive interdisciplinary training in science, such as that provided by the Geosciences.
-Students interested in careers related to any aspect of the many interactions between humans and the natural environment should consider a major in Geosciences.
+Students interested in careers related to any aspect of the many interactions between humans and the natural environment should consider a major in Geosciences

 Geoscientists are some of the most highly sought after science professionals in the world.
-The global demand for geoscientists in areas such as mining, oil and gas exploration, environmental science, and geographic information systems far exceeds the current supply.
+The global demand for geoscientists in areas such as environmental science, geographic information systems, and petroleum exploration far exceeds the current supply.
 Furthermore, the demand for geoscientists is expected to increase as global demand for natural resources increases and the environmental impact of human activity expands into new geographic and biological ecosystems.
-Many of our graduates are employed with oil and gas exploration companies, mining companies, environmental consulting firms, and government agencies.
+Many of our graduates are employed with environmental consulting firms, government agencies, and energy and mining companies.
 Because meaningful and rapid availability of data is vital to all geoscientists, many graduates find employment as specialists in the rapidly expanding field of geographic information systems.
 Our graduates go on to earn masters and doctoral degrees at some of the nation's most prestigious research universities, such as Vanderbilt and Notre Dame.
-Importantly, the extensive interdisciplinary course of studies provided by a degree in Geosciences also prepares graduates for careers in many geoscience-related professions, such as park service, science journalism, and science education.
+Importantly, the extensive interdisciplinary course of studies provided by a degree in Geosciences also prepares graduates for careers in many geoscience-related professions, such park service, science journalism, and science education.

-How do you get started as a Geosciences major?
+How do you get started as a Geosciences or Environmental Sciences major?

-The first step to becoming a Geosciences major is to take our General Education courses, Introduction to Earth Science and Laboratory (GEOL 1030/1031) or Physical Geology and Lab (GEOL 1040/1041), and Physical Geography (PGEO 1030).
-These courses provide an overview of the Geosciences, and each counts in the required MTSU General Education curriculum.
+The first step to becoming a Geosciences major is to take our General Education courses, Introduction to Earth Science and Laboratory (GEOL 1030/1031), Physical Geology and Lab (GEOL 1040/1041), and Physical Geography (PGEO 1030).
+These courses provide an overview of the Geosciences, and each counts in the required MTSU General Education curriculum as Natural Science credits.
 We also encourage you to visit us to discuss if Geosciences is the right major for you.
-The Department of Geosciences office is located on the third floor of Kirksey Old Main (KOM).
-If you are interested in either a major or minor in Geosciences, please contact our department secretary, Ms. Karen Wolfe (KOM 325B; 615-898-2726; firstname.lastname@example.org), who will put you in touch with a Geosciences advisor.
+The Department of Geosciences office is located on the second floor of Davis Science Building (DSB).
+If you are interested in either a major or minor in Geosciences, please contact our department Executive Aide, Ms. Karen Wolfe (DSB 241, 615-898-2726, email@example.com), who will put you in touch with a Geosciences advisor.